turtl/www/views/pages/security.md

 add-on, on install, detects that it's on an invite page and saves the invite for later (until the user has joined/logged in).

-It's important to note that if a shared secret is not used, and the email sent to the invitee is intercepted, *it can be used to gain full access to the board and all its data*.
+It's important to note that if a shared secret is not used and the email sent to to the invitee is intercepted OR the invite data sent from the client to the server is intercepted, *it can be used to gain full access to the board and all its data*.
 If you care about security at all, use the shared secret.
-If you *really* care about securty, send an email telling the would-be invitee to install Turtl and create a persona, and once they do, share with their persona (which transmits the board's key, RSA encrypted, over Turtl's messaging system).
+If you *really* care about securty, don't share over email...only share with someone who has a persona registered on Turtl already.
+Remember, sharing between existing personas uses RSA encryption!

 ## Authentication data